Shrikant Anant, Ph.D.

 Research Associate Professor, Neurology, Mechanisms of aging, particularly aging-related memory disorders, such as Alzheimer's disease.

-Professor (Neurology, Molecular and Integrative Physiology).
+Professor (Neurology, Molecular and Integrative Physiology), Director of Alzheimer's Disease Center.
 New York University, 1991.
 The role of mitochondria in aging and neurodegeneration.

 Darren Wallace, Ph.D.